cloudfoundry-community-attic/bosh-bootstrap/README.md

 Bootstrap a micro BOSH universe from one CLI command.

 ```
-$ bosh-bootstrap
+$ bosh-bootstrap deploy
 Creating inception VM...
 Creating micro BOSH VM...

+$ bosh-bootstrap delete
+Deleting micro BOSH VM...
 ```

 It is now very simple to bootstrap a micro BOSH from a single, local CLI.
-The bootstrapper first creates an inception VM and then uses `bosh_deployer` (`bosh micro deploy`) to deploy micro BOSH.
+The bootstrapper first creates an inception VM and then uses the `bosh_deployer` (`bosh micro deploy`) to deploy micro BOSH.

 ## Installation

-The bootstrapper is distributed as a RubyGem for Ruby 1.8+.
+This bootstrapper for BOSH is distributed as a RubyGem for Ruby 1.8+.

 ```
 $ gem install bosh-bootstrap